-6.2.1 Differential properties of the keyed permutation $P_n$
+7.2.1 Differential properties of the keyed permutation P_n

-In this section, we analyse the differential properties [2, 4] of the TinyJAMBU permutation $P_n$ .
-The following three types of differences will be analysed.
+To evaluate the security against differential forgery attack and differential key recovery attack, we analyse the differential properties [3, 5] of the TinyJAMBU permutation P_n .
+The following type of differences is analysed, and the largest differential probabilities are summarized in Table 7.1.